HL7/fhir-specialty-rx/input/pages/missing-data.md

 #### In Must Support Elements

-**Unknown Reason.** If the source system does not have data for a *Must Support* data element, and the reason for absence is unknown:
+**Unknown Reason.** If the Data Source system does not have data for a *Must Support* data element, and the reason for absence is unknown:

-- The Data Source responding to a query SHALL NOT include the element in the resource.
+- The Data Source system responding to a query SHALL NOT include the element in the resource.

-- The Requester SHALL interpret missing data elements within resource instances as data not present in the Data Source system.
+- The Data Consumer system SHALL interpret missing data elements within resource instances as data not present in the Data Source system.

 **Known Reason.** In situations where information on a particular data element is missing and the Data Source knows the precise reason for the absence of data:

-- The Data Source SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension. *(See next section)*
+- The Data Source system SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension. *(See next section)*

-- The Requester SHALL be able to process resource instances containing data elements asserting missing information.
+- The Data Consumer system SHALL be able to process resource instances containing data elements asserting missing information.

 #### In Required Elements